aws-samples/amazon-sumerian-hosts/AWS-Infrastructure-Setup.md

 Select the **"BookTrip"** sample bot (the default).

-Set the **"Language"** property to the launguage you expect your users to speak with interacting with the chatbot.
+Set the **"Language"** property to the language you expect your users to speak with interacting with the chatbot.

 Set the **"COPPA"** property to either option.